Toward Realistic Models in $T^2/\mathbb{Z}_2$ Flux Compactification: Set up

-where $\rho_{I}^f =0,1 \, (I=1,2,3,4)$ are winding numbers at the fixed points $z=z_I^{\text{fp}}$.
-Note that Eq.(\ref{2-27}) can be also applied to the counting of the number of scalar zero modes, because the analysis has nothing to do with the chirality.
+where $V_\pm^f$ are sums of the winding numbers at the fixed points with 2d chirality $\pm$.
+Due to $V_+^f + V_-^f=4$\cite{Imai:2022,Sakamoto:2021}, Eq.(\ref{2-24}) can be also transformed as

+which is consistent with Eq.(\ref{2-27}).
+Since $n^f_+(n^f_-)$ vanishes for $M^f>0(M^f<0)$, we see that the former(latter) equality in Eq.(\ref{2-26}) is reduced to Eq.(\ref{2-27}), respectively.
+We can see it from the first equal sign if $M^f>0$ then $n_-^f$ is zero, and from the second equal sign if $M^f<0$ then $n_+^f$ is zero.

+Eq.(\ref{2-27}) can be also applied to the counting of the zero modes for scalar fields although it is not supported by index theorem.
+In this paper, we simply assume that Eq.(\ref{2-27}) to be correct for the SM Higgs field\footnote{We are assuming that the SM Higgs field is a zero mode of some kind of 4d scalar field, which may be an extra component of higher dimensional gauge field or that in supersymmetric theories.
+In any case, we can apply Eq.(\ref{2-27}) for Higgs field as long as it is a zero mode.}.

-There are $2^4=16$ patterns of models with $T^2/\mathbb{Z}_2$ from the possible combinations of $(\rho_1^f, \rho_2^f, \rho_3^f, \rho_4^f)$.
-Moreover, these patterns are completely classified by $V^f =0,1,2,3,4$, which is given by TABLE V of\cite{Sakamoto:2020}.
-We rewrite it in Table \ref{table:1} to make it clear to understand the classification of $V^f$.
+There are $2^4=16$ patterns of models with a magnetized $T^2/\mathbb{Z}_2$ from possible combinations of the winding numbers $(\rho_1^f,\rho_2^f,\rho_3^f,\rho_4^f)$.
+In Ref.\cite{Abe:2014_ZN_twisted}, the patterns are completely classified by the flux quanta $|M^f|$, the SS phase $(\alpha^f_1,\alpha^f_2)$ and the $\mathbb{Z}_2$ eigenvalue $\eta^f =\pm1$.
+This classification is equivalent to that of winding numbers as shown in TABLE V of Ref.\cite{Sakamoto:2020}.
+We rewrite it in Table \ref{table:1} to make it clear to understand the classification by winding numbers.
+We notice that generation number $n^f$ is determined by the sum of the winding numbers $V^f=0,1,2,3,4$.
+We also illustrate possible patterns of winding numbers schematically in Fig.\ref{fig:classification-1}.